 “It already got you five, six million dollars.
 Don’t waste it.”

-“You’re impossible,” he slammed down the phone.
+“You’re impossible,” he slams down the phone.

 “Yeah, we’re doing this week’s shows as unpaid interns.
 Time to get ready for Harvard.”

-“On with the show,” Elton ordered.
+“On with the show,” Elton orders.

 The Cabaret went over well.
 The reviews said Elton was rejuvenated, calling Twit his muse.
 Jack, Joan and I were called Andy’s Gang.
 The shows were sold out instantly.
 Tony made a mint letting people in the back door.
 After showing the Jace Tribute film to his backers, Andy obtains the support of the LA County Museum to curate the Jace’s Place exhibition to major US and European cities.